owanturist/react-impulse/README.md

 ): [null | undefined | T, React.Dispatch<React.SetStateAction<T>>]
 ```

-The hook that is similar to `React.useState` but for `InnerStore` instances.
+A hook that is similar to `React.useState` but for `InnerStore` instances.
 It subscribes to the store changes and returns the current value and a function to set the value.

 - `store` is an `InnerStore` instance but can be `null` or `undefined` as a bypass when there is no need to subscribe to the store's changes.
 - `[compare]` is an optional [`Compare`][compare] function with strict check (`===`) by default.
 The store won't update if the new value is comparably equal to the current value.